 1.1 Defining Marketing in Services Context

 Marketing puts the customer at the focus of all a company’s considerations.
-Some basic tasks of the marketing functions such as requirement to identify the ever-changing needs of the customer and the continuous search for new opportunities in markets are present in all truly marketing-oriented organizations, it covers all areas of a company’s activities (Palmer, 2005).
+Some basic tasks of the marketing functions such as requirement to identify the ever-changing needs of the customer and the continuous search for new opportunities in markets are present in all truly marketing-oriented organisations, it covers all areas of a company’s activities (Palmer, 2005).

 Kotler et al. (2005) define service as an activity or benefit that one party can offer to another that is essentially intangible and does not result in the ownership of anything.
 Its production may or may not be tied to a physical product.
-Similarly, Gronroose (1984) defines service as the objects of transaction offered by firms and institutions that generally offer services or that consider themselves service organizations.
+Similarly, Gronroose (1984) defines service as the objects of transaction offered by firms and institutions that generally offer services or that consider themselves service organisations.

 Jobber (2004) states that the main characteristic that distinguishes services is the relative dominance of intangible attributes that make up a ‘service product’.
 Services can be called a special type of product.
 They usually require special understanding and special marketing efforts.
 Services that are pure in nature do not result in ownership, although they may be linked to a physical like after-sales service of an automobile and one-year maintenance contract of a computer etc.